anktony/BE-test-cmc/README.md

 *The list of pre-registered emails in the database is available in section 4 of this document.

-*Sensitive data for local testing, such as keys and passwords, are only available in the **.env** file sent via email.
+*Sensitive data for local testing, such as keys and passwords, are only available in the **.env** file sent by email.

 ### 1. Choices explanation